oracle/oci-typescript-sdk/lib/computeinstanceagent/README.md

-# OCI NodeJS client for Compute Instance Agent Service
+# OCI Node.js client for Compute Instance Agent Service

 This module enables you to write code to manage resources for Compute Instance Agent Service.